 The Temporomandibular Joint (TMJ) is a joint located on either side of the face in front of the ears and connects the jawbone (mandible) to the skull (temporal bone).
-It is one of the most complicated joints in the human body, providing not only rotational (pivoting) movement like all joints, but also a translational (sliding) movement.
-These characteristics are what allow the mouth to open wide and move the jaw from left to right.
-Between the top end of the jaw (condyle) and the socket into the skull, there is a disc of cartilage similar to the ones in the neck and back.
-These discs serve as shock absorbers, protecting the bones from hitting each other.
-In addition, the TMJ also depends on several muscles, such as the masseter muscle, for daily functions like chewing and talking.
+It is one of the most complicated joints in the human body, providing not only rotational (pivoting) movement, as with all joints, but also translational (sliding) movement.
+These characteristics allow the mouth to open wide and the jaw to move from left to right.
+Between the top end of the jaw (condyle) and the socket in the skull, there is a disc of cartilage similar to the ones in the neck and back.
+These discs serve as shock absorbers, protecting the bones from coming into contact with one another.
+In addition, the TMJ depends on several muscles, such as the masseter, for daily functions like chewing and talking.
 All these structures play an important role in supporting the TMJ, and if a problem arises in any of these areas, TMJ pain and dysfunction may occur.
 The conditions that affect the TMJ are broadly classified as Temporomandibular Joint Disorders (TMD).

 THE TEMPOROMADIBULAR JOINT